healkeiser/fxgui/docs/how_to.md

 !!! warning
     Applying the `FXProxyStyle` is only allowed on a `QApplication` instance!
 So if you're instantiating a `FXMainWindow` inside a parent DCC, **do not** set the style on it.

-## fxicons
+## Use `fxicons`

-[fxicons](docs/fxicons.md) is a module that provides a way to use library icons in your applications.
+[fxicons](fxicons.md) is a module that provides a way to use library icons in your applications.
 It comes with 4 libraries by default: "material", "fontawesome", "dcc", and "beacon".
 You can add your own libraries by using the `add_library` function.
 You can use it like this:

 ```python
 from pathlib import Path